- Patient Education

 The IMSMP nurses staff a phone line from 9am to 5pm, Monday through Friday, and most Saturdays, that is dedicated to addressing patients' concerns.
 One of our MS trained registered nurses is assigned to the nurses' line each day to field calls from patients.
 Patients are encouraged to call if they experience new symptoms, have questions about medications or treatments, or simply want to give us updates on their condition.
 Throughout the day, the nurse consults with the physician and returns the patient's call by the end of the day.

 The prescription line is a dedicated message system which allows patients to call their request for refills into the nurses in an efficient, streamlined process.
 All prescription requests phoned in before 3 PM on weekdays are processed that day and after 3 PM, are processed the next business day.
-Requests for medication prior authoriazations can also be called into the nursing prescription line.
+Requests for medication prior authorizations can also be called into the nursing prescription line.

-A MS trained nurse takes part in every patient's visit by performing a comprehensive nursing assessment.
+An MS-trained nurse takes part in every patient's visit by performing a comprehensive nursing assessment.
 This includes vital signs, current medications, and an evaluation focused on the patient's chief complaint and new or worsening symptoms.
 Following the nursing assessment, the nurse and the doctor discuss the patient's current issues.
 This allows the doctor to spend more time focusing on the patient's most important needs.
 The nurse is also present at the time of the neurological exam, as this provides for continuity of care.

 Nurses at the IMSMP work closely with our on-site research laboratory on the Tisch MS Research Center of New York's own studies.
 They also participate as sub-investigators and coordinators in numerous clinical trials for MS treatments involving our patients.